LIMUNIMI/ContextAwareAMT/README.rst

 #.
 Create a new venv with poetry and install the dependencies: ``poetry update``
 #.
 Start a new shell in this venv: ``poetry shell``

+N.B.
+While reading documentation and code in this repo, consider that some code for pedaling estimation is available, even if it is not used anymore.

 Config
 ------